Zequez/logseq-vault/pages/Money Club.md

 	- At some point during a summer when I was a kid I made an attempt at entrepreneurship.
 I created a sort of play-doh kit to sell to parents for their children.
 So after having build some of these, I walked on the beach and offered it to a group of people.
 I got rejected.
 That was the last time I ever tried to sell something to someone.
 The kits were left at home in a forgotten corner.
 	- In my adolescence my father suddenly got very interested in investing, after having read the book Rich Dad Poor Dad.
 I ended up reading the book too.
 And he even bought some board games based on that book to learn by playing.
 What I got from all that was the following: don't be an employee, have things that make money for you.
 So that started my long failed career to make things that made money for me and my years of resented employment.
 	- I've known how to make websites since I was 14 years old.
 I'm 29 right now and worked professionally as a web developer for many years.
 In all those years my focus has been to "create something that made money".
 I never tried to sell a website to anyone.
 But I did end up working as an employee or contractor for many companies.
-		- The idea was to make something so popular that I could just put Google Adsense and get let the cash flow -
+		- The idea was to make something so popular that I could just put Google Adsense and get let the cash flow to me.
+So basically a big advertising thing; let Google sell for me.
+Now I hate advertisement so that's not an option either.
+	- So s
+	-
 	-
 	-